 Japanese restaurants seem to be opening in the city faster than you can say sashimi – and we’re certainly not complaining.
-So we thought we’d guide you in the right direction with a tried and tested list of fifteen of the best Japanese restaurants in London you should definitely gyoza and try.
+So we thought we’d guide you in the right direction with a tried and tested list of fifteen of the best Japanese restaurants in London you should definitely try gyoza and try.
 See what we did there?

 1. Machiya, Panton Street

 This unassuming little restaurant is located just off Leicester Square, which we reckon makes it the perfect little hideout away from the hordes of selfie stick-wielding tourists.
 The menu is slightly off kilter to anyone who isn’t fluent in Japanese, but go for the chef’s recommendations and you certainly won’t regret it.

 Standouts on the menu include traditional dishes such as tonkatsu, Japanese curry and donburi – all available as a teishoku set meal with homemade miso soup, pickles and tasty steamed rice.
 If you’ve room for dessert, then go for their patisseries, which focus on premium Uji matcha and seasonal ingredients such as cherry blossom and Yuzu.

 📍You’ll find Machiya at 5 Panton Street, London, SW1Y 4DL.